mustafamuratcoskun/question-answer-rest-api/question-answer-specifications.md

 - Get a single question with their answers - Public Operation

-- Ask (Create) a New Question
+- Ask (Create) a New Question - Private Operation

-  * Authenticated users only
+  * Authenticated users only (Logged In Users)
-  * Must have the role "publisher" or "admin"
-  * Only one bootcamp per publisher (admins can create more)
-  * Field validation via Mongoose
+  * Field validation

+- Edit a Question - Private Operation
+  * Owner User Only
+  * Field Validation
+- Delete a Question - Private Operation
+  * Owner User Only
+  * Field Validation
-- Upload a photo for bootcamp
+- Like a Question - Private operation
+  * Authenticated user only
+  * Only 1 Like Per User
+- Undo Like a Question - Private operation
-  * Owner only
+  * Authenticated user only
-  * Photo will be uploaded to local filesystem
+  * Only Applicable To Question That Liked Before

 - Update bootcamps
   * Owner only
   * Validation on update